-- --Keith Lawton at Metro was the first of these advocates - --And Gordon Schultz served that role with NYMTC, ARC and MORPC
+--Keith Lawton at Metro was the first of these advocates

+--And Gordon Schultz served that role with NYMTC, ARC and MORPC

-(page 146) And as the project progresses, it needs an internal champion to make sure that momentum is maintained through implementation and beyond
+(page 147) And as the project progresses, it needs an internal champion to make sure that momentum is maintained through implementation and beyond

-(page 147) Let's look at two examples that cannot be declared successes, at least not yet.
+(page 148) I think it is instructive to look at two examples that cannot be declared successes, at least not yet.
 One of these models is no longer being used, and another has been in development for a very long time.

-(page 148) First, "Why didn't Metro keep using their model?"
+(page 149) First, "Why didn't Metro keep using their model?"

-(page 149) The problem had to do with sponsorship.
-When the time came to calibrate and validate the model.
+(page 150) The problem had to do with sponsorship.
+When the time came to calibrate and validate the model,